offsoc/onionprobe/docs/development.md

 Template:

 ```
+Subject: [RELEASE] Onionprobe [security] release $ONIONPROBE_VERSION

 Greetings,

-We just released Onionprobe $ONIONPROBE_VERSION, [fixing a security issue].
+We just released Onionprobe $ONIONPROBE_VERSION.

-[Please upgrade as soon as possible!]
+[This release fixes a security issue.
+Please upgrade as soon as possible!]

 ChangeLog is below.